 The ASDAN Certificate of Personal Effectiveness (CoPE) is a pathway tailored for students who may achieve a grade 3 or below in English or maths at the end of Key Stage 4.
 The CoPE course is designed to promote confidence, independence and give guidance towards future career goals of students taking the course.
-Students will also study BTEC Health and Social Care (level 1) alongside the CoPE.
+Students can also study BTEC Health and Social Care (level 1) alongside the CoPE.
+WHY should I choose this subject?

 In taking this course, students will have the opportunity to gain skills in a wide range of curriculum areas and work experience placements.
 The course offers a very 'hands on' approach to learning, allowing students to develop many transferable skills to their chosen post 16 destination.
+WHEN and HOW am I assessed?

 Teachers will select challenges from the CoPE levels 1 and 2 student book.
-The challenges are split into 12 modules:

-Communication, citizenship and community, sport and leisure, independent living, the environment, work experience, health and fitness, enterprise, science and technology, international links, expressive art, beliefs and values.
+The challenges are split into 12 modules: Communication, citizenship and community, sport and leisure, independent living, the environment, work experience, health and fitness, enterprise, science and technology, international links, expressive art, beliefs and values.
 Students will be required to build a portfolio of evidence as they complete the challenges.
-The skills that will be developed are:

-Working with others in different environments

-- Improving personal learning and knowledge

-- Planning and completing research

-- Communicating using different forms, e.g. discussion, email, letter

-- Planning and presenting work
+The skills that will be developed are: - Working with others in different environments - Improving personal learning and knowledge - Planning and completing research - Communicating using different forms, e.g. discussion, email, letter - Planning and presenting work WHERE could this subject take me in the future?
 This subject provides an excellent foundation into the world of working or into the student's chosen pathway at college.
 Regular work experience at local businesses and the wide range of activities undertaken as part of the qualification will ensure that students are confident about their future career choice.

-CoPE level 3 is available as a post 16 qualification

-Mrs Martin will speak to you about your suitability for this option choice.
+CoPE level 3 is available as a post 16 qualification WHO do I need to speak to for more information?
+Mrs Griffiths will speak to you about your suitability for this option choice.
 "CoPE allows young people to be recognised and rewarded for their individual talents.
 It teaches important life skills, including teamwork and self confidence.
 Students develop the skills employers are looking for."

-Mrs E Griffiths

-ASDAN Co-ordinator

-www.asdan.org.uk

-What happens next?
+Mrs E Griffiths ASDAN Co-ordinator www.asdan.org.uk What happens next?

-Individual student interviews

-Following the KS4 information evening on Thursday 17th January 2019, every student will have an options discussion with a member of the Senior Leadership Team or Head of Year to discuss possible choices.

-2. Taster Day

-On Friday 1st February 2019, every student will have the chance to have a 'taster' lesson in the GCSE subjects they are considering.

-3. Parents' Consultation Evening

-At the parents' consultation evening on Thursday 14th February 2019, appointments can be made with subject teachers for students and their parents to discuss suitability for GCSE options as well as progress in general.
+1. Individual student interviews Following the KS4 information evening on Thursday 16th January 2020, every student will have an options meeting with a member of the Senior Leadership Team or Head of Year to discuss possible choices.
+2. Taster Day On Friday 14th February 2020, every student will have the chance to have a 'taster' lesson in the GCSE subjects they are considering.
+3. Parents' Consultation Evening At the parents' consultation evening on Thursday 6th February 2020, appointments can be made with subject teachers for students and their parents to discuss suitability for GCSE options as well as progress in general.
 Option choices must be submitted online.
 Details of how to do this will be sent out separately Choose your options by selecting one subject in each block, plus a language and PE option.

-ALL OPTION FORMS SHOULD BE SUBMITTED ONLINE BY TUESDAY 5th MARCH 2019
+A paper version of the form is included on the back page of this booklet for your reference only.
+ALL OPTION FORMS SHOULD BE SUBMITTED ONLINE BY TUESDAY 3rd MARCH 2020 Then what?

-Then what?